erwindeg/loom-example/presentation/slides.md

 <!--
 Goodmorning My name is Erwin de Gier and I'm a Software architect at Trifork Amsterdam.
-Today I want to talk about Project Loom and what it means for us as a developer.
+You probably already heard about project Loom, which will be part of Java's next release (22).
+Today i want to talk about what this means for us as developers.
 -->

 ---